synonymdev/slashtags-profile/README.md

 #### `await profile.subscribe(url, onupdate)`

-Watch updates to a local or a remote file, and call `onupdate(curr, prev)` function with current and previous profiles.
+Watch updates to a local or a remote file, and call `onupdate(curr)` function with current profile.